coltonsr77/Uzi-Discord-Bot/README.md

 Your bot should now be running and ready to use!

 ## Contributing
-Feel free to submit issues or pull requests to improve the bot! and You Can Join the Discord Server:https://discord.gg/Rm4QAxfR
+Feel free to submit issues or pull requests to improve the bot! or You Can Join the Discord Server:https://discord.gg/Rm4QAxfR

 ## License
 MIT License - feel free to use and modify as needed.